Sbenziane/Gesture-Based-Assignment/README.md

 + Any programming language can be used.
 + Each project should be developed by teams of two.

-The full specification can be found in the [spec.pdf](https://github.com/taraokelly/Gesture-Based-Assignment/blob/master/spec.pdf)
+The full specification can be found in the [spec.pdf](https://github.com/taraokelly/Gesture-Based-Assignment/blob/master/spec.pdf) file.

 ## Team